-The Canadian Food Inspection Agency (CFIA) is responsible for protecting Canadians’ health and safety by ensuring that food that reaches customers is safe, nutritious, and correctly labeled.
+The Canadian Food Inspection Agency (CFIA) protects Canadians’ health and safety by ensuring food that reaches customers is safe, nutritious, and labeled.
 The CFIA’s responsibilities also include enforcing federal food safety and nutrition regulations.

 As of July 1, 2016, the CFIA has begun to enforce the new Nutrition Facts Table (NFT) and food labeling regulations.
-It means that all food products sold in Canada must now comply with these new rules.
+All food products sold in Canada must now comply with these new rules.

-If you are a food manufacturer, importer, or retailer, it is important to understand these changes and how food labeling links your business with your customers.
-This blog post will provide an overview of the new NFT and food labeling requirements, as well as some tips on how to comply with them.
+If you are a food manufacturer, importer, or retailer, it is crucial to understand these changes and how food labeling links your business with your customers.
+This blog post will provide an overview of the new NFT and food labeling requirements and some tips on how to comply with them.

 Overview of the CFIA’s Enforcement Process